xyXiangYu/DAT158ML/README.md

 ```bash
 source ~/.bash_profile
 ```
-and try the command again.
+and try `conda activate dat158` again.
 If that fails, use `source activate dat158` instead.

 ### Install a Jupyter kernel
 ```bash